chitano/n8nselfhosting/README.md

 # 🚀 n8n Installation on Ubuntu (Docker)

-This repository provides step-by-step instructions and configuration files to install **[n8n](https://n8n.io/)** on a Debian Linux server using Docker.
+This repository provides step-by-step instructions and configuration files to install **[n8n](https://n8n.io/)** on a Ubuntu Linux server using Docker.
 It is designed for anyone who wants to quickly set up **n8n** for workflow automation with minimal effort.

 ---